sebastian-retzius/CityPop/README.md

 ## Debugging

-For debugging purposes i recommend using the [Expo Go](https://expo.dev/client) app that can be downloaded in app store or google play.
+For debugging purposes I recommend using the [Expo Go](https://expo.dev/client) app that can be downloaded in app store or google play.
 To start debugging with Expo Go just run

 ```
   npm start